bastienroque/Expenses_dashboard/README.md

 # TripleTen web_project_expenses

-# Funcionalidades
+# Features
-Utilização de funções Javascript para o funcionamento da página
+Use of JavaScript functions to power the page

-# Link para GitHub Pages
+# Link to GitHub Pages
 https://bastienroque.github.io/web_project_expenses_pt